The Industry

 BMP

-BMP are delighted to be striding into their 54th year of business where we continue to retain experienced staff and are still recruiting young candidates to ensure that we fulfil the high standards of performance that we set ourselves.
-The Irish marketplace is relatively small and it is massively important to us that we build on existing relationships with Design Teams and Clients.
+BMP are delighted to be striding into their 56th year of business where we continue to retain experienced staff and are still recruiting young candidates to ensure that we fulfil the high standards of performance that we set ourselves.
+The Irish marketplace is relatively small, and it is massively important to us that we build on existing relationships with Design Teams and Clients.

-We hope that as a company we keep rising to all challenges over the next 12 months and maintain our good name and tradition of excellence in QS services.
+We hope that as a company we keep rising to all these challenges in the next 12 months.

 Damien Morgan MSCSI MRICS Director